HeliumAce/personal-site/case-studies/trello.md

 #### Impact
 This framework empowered lead & principal designers to drive quality and culture alongside managers, creating multiple opportunities for leadership influence.
 It helped us scale design leadership as the team grew while ensuring our most experienced designers could make organization-wide impact.

+---

 ### The bigger picture
-Leading design at Trello reinforced that scaling isn't just about adding people—it's about creating an environment that help teams do their best work.
+Leading design at Trello reinforced that scaling isn't just about adding people—it's about creating an environment that helps teams do their best work.
 The frameworks we built didn't just survive my time there; they became part of how Trello operates to this day.

 > 📫 Want to learn more about my work or go deeper on a case study?
 [Get in touch](https://linkedin.com/in/liamgreig).